gogogarrett/nono/README.markdown

 ## Usage ##

-In the model you want to check for profanity its as simple as long line in the model.
+In the model you want to check for profanity its as simple as one line in the model.

 	class Article < ActiveRecord::Base
-	 	include ProfanityFilter
+	 	check_profanity
 		attr_accessible :body, :title
 	end